 1. Set up an online presence

-Let’s cover this right up front, you shouldn’t put your blinders up and only focus on Spotify and building up Spotify revenue.
+Let’s cover this right up front, you shouldn’t put your blinders up and only focus on Spotify and building up Spotify revenue through streams and playlist features.
 In today’s music industry, you need to consider Spotify as one piece of a larger career strategy.

 - If you just focus on Spotify and building a following there, Spotify owns all your connections and you could lose everything in the unlikely event that something happens to the streaming giant.